HOHOD20XX/GlobalHotkey/README.md

 Support use hook low level keyboard event to instead of register hotkey.

-Only support for windows now, but more platforms will be supported in the future.
+Only support for windows now.